MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/dev-guidelines-copilot-agents.md

 >
 > * Plugins for Microsoft 365 Copilot are in preview and work only in Microsoft 365 Copilot.
 > * Message extension plugins are in preview.
-> * Message extensions plugins in Microsoft 365 Copilot are in limited private preview for Word and PowerPoint.
-More details to be published after a public preview is announced.
+> * Message extensions plugins in Microsoft 365 Copilot are in public preview for Microsoft Word and Microsoft PowerPoint.
 > * Ensure that Microsoft 365 Copilot is available for your organization.
-You have two ways to get a developer environment for Copilot:
+You have two ways to get a developer environment for Microsoft 365 Copilot:
->   * A sandbox Microsoft 365 tenant with Copilot (available in limited preview through [TAP membership](https://developer.microsoft.com/microsoft-365/tap)).
+>   * A sandbox Microsoft 365 tenant with Microsoft 365 Copilot (available in limited preview through [TAP membership](https://developer.microsoft.com/microsoft-365/tap)).
 >   * An enterprise customer production environment with Microsoft 365 Copilot licenses.
-> For more information about validation guidelines for Copilot agents to increase their chance for being listed on the Team Store, see [validation guidelines for Copilot agents](high-quality-message-extension.md).
+> For more information about validation guidelines for Copilot agents to increase their chance for being listed on the Team Store, see [validation guidelines for Copilot agents](../concepts/deploy-and-publish/appsource/prepare/review-copilot-validation-guidelines.md).

 Microsoft 365 plugins provide integration with various  Microsoft 365 products, such as Teams and Outlook.
 The integration helps users to search or create content in external systems.
 Message extension plugins allow Microsoft 365 Copilot to interact with APIs from other software and services through a bot.
 With Microsoft 365 Copilot, you can:

 * Search for the latest information or record.
 For example, the latest incident ticket or survey results.
 * Summarize information based on multiple records.
 For example, summarize all incident tickets related to the project Northwind.

 We recommend that you build or upgrade your existing message extensions to maximize their usefulness and usability in Microsoft 365 Copilot.
-Message extensions must support one or more search commands, as Microsoft 365 Copilot recognizes them as skills it can execute on behalf of the user.
+Message extensions must support one or more search commands.
+As Microsoft 365 Copilot recognizes them as skills, it can execute on behalf of the user.

 :::image type="content" source="../assets/images/Copilot/ailib-copilot-interface.png" alt-text="Graphic shows the user experience between Microsoft Teams and Microsoft 365 Copilot.":::